Muskaan-Adil/Hybrid-Movie-Recommender/Report.md

 ## 6. Visual Summary

 * The Streamlit dashboard displays a clean user dropdown, a “Get Recommendations” button, and a row of posters for the recommended movies.
-* A success/warning spinner informs the user about whether the models are being trained or loaded from cache.
 * Posters and movie titles are arranged in a simple row of columns for readability.

 ---